 A Versatile Sharpener At a Reasonable Price

 The Ken Onion Sharpener is probably the single best knife sharpener out there for consumers and chefs.
 This smartly designed electric sharpener can handle an amazing array of knives and blades.
-It comes with angle guide that’s easily adjustable from 15º to 30º using a simple turn of the dial.
-Or you can remove the angle guide to sharpen scissors at 65º angle.
+It comes with angle guide that’s easily adjustable from 15° to 30° using a simple turn of the dial.
+Or you can remove the angle guide to sharpen scissors at 65° angle.
 And without the angle guide, you can point the sharpener at any blade, allowing you to sharpen things like hatches, axes, and mower blades, too.
 It can even do pizza wheels.

 To help you determine blade angles, sandbelt fineness, and the number of strokes to use, the product packaging comes with a user-friendly quick start guide.
 You can also scan a QR code to watch a short video online, which I recommend doing the first time to familiarize yourself with the sharpener and how slowly you should run your blades through it, which is pretty slow (1 inch of blade per second).
 The motor speed is adjustable from 1,200 to 2,000 SFM (surface feet per minute, a measurement of both diameter and velocity) so you can use an appropriate speed for the blade you are sharpening.
 Low speed is recommended for kitchen knives and high speed for tools.
 A toggle button on the handle makes it a cinch to hold a steady speed.